Brexit: What is the 'no deal' WTO option?

 No, it is already a member in its own right.

-But it will have to agree a new list of tariff schedules once it is no longer part of the EU.
+But it will have to agree a new list of tariffs and quotas once it is no longer part of the EU.

 Like many other parts of the Brexit negotiations, that could be harder than it sounds.